1 When I resolv'd to watch my thoughts,

 My soul, or vex my peaceful thoughts.

-IX.
-Beneath the chast'ning of thy hand,
+9 Beneath the chastening of Thy hand,

 Let not my heart or tongue repine;